NeotropicSAS/kuwaiba-docs/admin/en/src/database-migration/README.md

 Before performing the migration, it is necessary to make changes to the database to ensure compatibility with Neo4j 5.

 ##### Create Index
-Since the index system used in the major versions of Neo4j has been modified in version 5.x.x, it is necessary to create new indexes for each of the currently existing indexes in the database.
+Since the index system used in the major versions of Neo4j has been modified in version 5.x.x, it is necessary to create new indexes for those previously removed in [prepare database 3.5.5.](#prepare-neo4j-database-355)
 In Neo4j versions 4.1.x, the indexes are of type BTREE, which has been replaced in version 5.x.x with RANGE, POINT, and TEXT types.

 * **Range indexes**: Neo4j’s default index.
 Supports most types of predicates.